Recurring Dreams and Repressed Trauma

 When you go under water, more or less, is when you start to get bits and pieces of the memories, so those are obviously what’s being repressed.

-I think you should consider seeking out a therapist who specializes in recovered memory therapy.
-Someone with experience in hypnotic regression can be helpful.
-They should also be trained in treating emotional trauma and PTSD.
+You could consider seeking out a therapist who specializes in recovered memory therapy.
+Someone with experience in hypnotic regression may be helpful.
+They should also absolutely be trauma-informed, and trained in treating emotional trauma and PTSD.
 There’s tons of trauma release techniques that a lot of therapists are starting to use with their clients now.

 I don’t think I have to tell you that it won’t be easy, but if you find someone that you like and you trust, they can absolutely help you through it.

-You can also supplement therapy with some serious energy healing and chakra cleansing and start learning some meditation techniques to help you with it on a daily basis and it will help ease the process quite a bit.
+You can also compliment therapy with some serious energy healing and chakra cleansing and start learning some meditation techniques to help you with it on a daily basis and it will help ease the process quite a bit.
 Just start looking for healing techniques that are specifically for trauma release, but above all–make sure you’re working with a trauma-informed practitioner.